Utah Administrative Code

 (5) Out of state elk shall be tested for Brucellosis at the time of slaughter.

-(1) All elk shall be permanently identified with either a tattoo or electronic identification tag.
+(2) Each animal shall be permanently identified with a tamper-resistant electronic identification tag (RFID) or USDA metal tag.

-(2) If the identification method chosen to use is the electronic identification tag, a reader must be made available, by the owner, to the inspector at the time of any inspection to verify electronic identification number.
-The electronic identification tag shall be placed in the right ear.
+(3) If the identification method chosen to use is the RFID tag, a reader must be made available, by the owner, to the inspector at the time of any inspection to verify electronic identification number.
+The RFID tag shall be placed in the right ear.

-(e) Each newly purchased elk will not need to be retattooed or microchipped if they already have this type of identification.
+(4) Each newly purchased elk will not need to be re-tagged using the RFID tag if they already have this type of identification.

-(f) Any purchased elk not already identified shall be tattooed or microchipped within 30 days after arriving on the farm.
+(5) Any purchased elk not already identified shall have the RFID tag applied within 30 days after arriving on the premises.

-(g) All calves must be tattooed or microchipped within 15 days after weaning or in no case later than September 15th or before leaving the premises where they were born.
+(6) All calves shall have the RFID tag applied within 15 days after weaning or in no case later than January 31st or before leaving the premises where they were born.

-(4) In addition to one of the two above mentioned identification methods, each elk shall be identified by an official USDA ear tag or other ear tag approved by the State Veterinarian within 15 days after weaning or in no case later than September 15th or before leaving the premises where they were born or within 30 days after arriving on the farm.
+(7) In addition to the RFID tag an additional form of identification either a metal tag with a number unique to the farm, or a visible dangle ear tag within 15 days after weaning or in no case later than January 31st or before leaving the premises where they were born or within 30 days after arriving on the premises.

 (1) All facilities must be inspected within 60 days before a license or the renewal of an existing license is issued.
 It is the responsibility of the applicant to arrange for an appointment with the Department for such inspection, giving the Department ample time to respond to such a request.